lixinso/raspberrypi4-environment/README.md

 # Setup Ubuntu 16 Arm Docker on Raspberry Pi.
 The host OS is Ubuntu 18 on Raspberry Pi.

-To Run PyTorch
+- To Run PyTorch, Jupyter Notebook

-Not fully working yet
+- Not fully working yet

 # References